d3/d3-scale/README.md

 <a name="identity_domain" href="#identity_domain">#</a> <i>identity</i>.<b>domain</b>([<i>numbers</i>])<br>
 <a href="#identity_domain">#</a> <i>identity</i>.<b>range</b>([<i>numbers</i>])

 If *numbers* is specified, sets the scale’s input domain and output range to the specified array of numbers.
 The array must contain two or more numbers.
-If the elements in the given array are not numbers, they will be coerced to numbers; this coercion happens similarly when the scale is called.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 If numbers is not specified, returns the scale’s current input domain (or equivalently, output range).

 <a name="identity_ticks" href="#identity_ticks">#</a> <i>identity</i>.<b>ticks</b>([<i>count</i>])